Marine Control PCB: The Electronic Core Navigating Harsh Marine Environments

 - Processing & Decision Layer (Processing & Decision):

-- ECDIS Control Board: Integrates charts and sensor data, plans routes.
+- ECDIS Control Board: Integrates chart and sensor data, plans routes.

 - Marine AIS PCB: Processes and exchanges vessel identification information.

-- Autopilot Controller: Calculates rudder angle based on commands.
+- Autopilot Controller: Calculates rudder angle according to commands.

 - Actuators & Alarms Layer (Actuators & Alarms):